OctopusDeploy/docs/docs/patterns/multi-region-deployment-pattern.md

 By using this pattern you can:

-1. Use [Lifecycles](/docs/home/key-concepts/lifecycles.md) to define a strict process for promotion of releases between your regions. *Lifecycles can be used to design both simple and complex promotion processes.*
+1. UseÂ [Lifecycles](/docs/home/key-concepts/lifecycles.md)Â to define a strict process for promotion of releases between your regions.Â *Lifecycles can be used to design both simple and complex promotion processes.*
  1. For example, you may want to test releases in Australia before rolling them out to the USA, and then to Europe
  2. In another example, you may want to test releases in Australia before rolling them out simultaneously to all other regions
 2. Scope region-specific variables to the region-specific Environments